elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - {:.pr} Can't be true ... no more battles.
 No more killings, is that right?
 No more extravagant crimes?
 The barrel organ blindly purrs the minutes of silence upon silence upon silence, dustless sawdust of time.
 Ho.
 Ho.
-A smell of corpses ... blood sparkling like a large vat of wine.
+A smell of corpses ... blood sparkling like a large wine vat.

 - {:.sp} The Woman Reciter.